GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - **Are Accessibility optimized** (AODA in Ontario)
       - keyboard users might be somewhat limited to what's implemented within three.js library

-The `M3D` button, which stands for `Mobile 3D`, provides access to:
- - Simple Cube Shading example
- - nunuStudio Games and Experiences examples
-   - not as functional and visually appealing as on a desktop but made available regardless
- - Stripped down and simplified version of mobile friendly 3D viewers:
+The `Mobile 3D` button provides access to stripped down and simplified version of mobile friendly 3D viewers:
 - Almost all viewers are currently available and should work fine on desktop devices as well
 - Mobile `Quick Viewer`, `GM Viewer` and `GLTF Viewer` also include some export options and more features
 - Consider bookmarking the [mobile main page](https://githubdragonfly.github.io/viewers/templates/Mobile/index.html) for continuous access to all viewers
 - Consider bookmarking any single viewer's link for continuous access to that particular viewer
 - Consider using WiFi connection, whenever possible, since the library files still need to be downloaded
 - All mobile testing was done on an Android mobile phone and an iPad

 GitHub servers are providing correct access to all files:
   - Cloning or downloading this repository and using it offline will have a somewhat reduced functionality if run locally without some server